-“It was right here.
+“No, it was right here.
 But the bad men are in jail, or dead, most of them anyway, apparently.”

 Just then I became aware of raised voices from the desk.
-After a while I heard West say, “All right, I’ll tell him.”
+After a while, I heard West say, “All right, I’ll tell him.”

 He came over and addressed the walking party.
 “Manuel, the concierge, tells me you can all collect your keys.
 There’s a form to fill in, the usual passport number, date of birth, national insurance number etc.”